RohanRks23/airplane_mode/README.md

 If you prefer to test the application without setting up a local environment, you can use a codespace repository (Follow the link provided below).

    **[Codespace Repository](https://github.com/ankush/frappe_codespace.git)**
-   - This will open your bench environment in VSCode (Browser) where you can follow the below process.
+   - This will open your bench environment in VSCode (Browser) where you can follow the process below.

-   - Create a site in the frappe bench enviornment using the `bench` command:
+   - Create a site in the frappe bench environment using the `bench` command:
       ```
       bench new-site <site-name>
       ```